-Plaintiffs allege that the OPM violated the Administrative Procedure Act and Privacy Act of 1974 which requires federal agencies to establish appropriate safeguards to insure the security and confidentiality of individuals’ records.
+Following consolidation before the U.S. District Court for the District Columbia, Stueve Siegel Hanson was tasked with leading plaintiff vetting, selection, and complaint-drafting efforts in the MDL.
+The consolidated complaint alleges that the OPM violated the Administrative Procedure Act and Privacy Act of 1974 which requires federal agencies to establish appropriate safeguards to ensure the security and confidentiality of individuals’ records.

 Defendant KeyPoint is a government contractor that was tasked with handling most of the federal background checks managed by the OPM.
 In December 2014, KeyPoint suffered its own cyber-security breach whereby attackers were able to access KeyPoint’s OPM credentials.
 The combination of KeyPoint’s data security weaknesses and the OPM’s cyber-security failures contributed to the massive scope of the OPM breach.

 After the district court initially dismissed the lawsuit on Article III standing grounds in September 2017, Stueve Siegel Hanson served on the appellate team that won a full reversal before the D.C.
 Circuit in In re U.S. Office of Personnel Management Data Security Breach Litigation, 928 F.3d 42 (D.C.
 Cir.
 2019).